4 Exploratory Data Analysis

 Sum 5044 4275 808 10127

 From an analytical standpoint, this feature offers only minor explanatory value.
-Later sections will show that behavioural and financial indicators—including spending activity, utilisation ratio, and customer-service interactions—provide more substantial insight into churn risk.
-Because both marital and churn are categorical variables, the Chi-square test introduced in Chapter 5.9 will formally assess whether the observed differences are statistically meaningful.
+Later sections will show that behavioral and financial indicators—including spending activity, utilization ratio, and customer-service interactions—provide more substantial insight into churn risk.
+Because both marital and churn are categorical variables, the Chi-square test introduced in Section 5.9 will formally assess whether the observed differences are statistically meaningful.

 4.5 Exploring Numerical Features